davefancella/cerritos/docs/gettingstarted.md

 There are some other useful methods you'll need.

-- cApplication::getTimestep will give you the current clock time so you can update animations and the simulation.
+- Application::getTimestep will give you the current clock time so you can update animations and the simulation.